MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-dlp.md

 - Microsoft 365 Defender

-Incidents for Microsoft Purview Data Loss Prevention (DLP) can now be managed in the Microsoft 365 Defender Portal.
-You can manage Data Loss Prevention incidents along with security incidents from the **Incidents & alerts** \> **Incidents** on the quick launch of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft 365 Defender portal</a>.
+Incidents for Microsoft Purview Data Loss Prevention (DLP) can now be managed in the Microsoft 365 Defender portal.
+You can manage DLP incidents along with security incidents from the **Incidents & alerts** \> **Incidents** on the quick launch of the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft 365 Defender portal</a>.
 From this page, you can do these additional actions:

 - View all your DLP alerts grouped under incidents in the Microsoft 365 Defender incident queue.
 - View intelligent inter-solution (DLP-MDE, DLP-MDO) and intra-solution (DLP-DLP) correlated alerts under a single incident.